Bk8/binaural-vst/README.md

 to compile just update the jucer file set the corrects paths of the Steinberg vst SDK, and juce modules.
 Now compiles on OSX.

+Also VST binary added to dowload.
+Dowload the whole project as zip and under OSX build there you will find the vst binary.

 Original readme:

 ![](screenshot.png?raw=true)